Arthur Melo: Liverpool in loan talks for Juventus midfielder on Transfer Deadline Day

 You'll be able to keep track of all the developments on Sky Sports News, as well as getting the best analysis and reaction from our studio guests and reporters at grounds across the country and in Europe.

-Our Deadline Day programming starts at 7am and continues throughout the day on Sky Sports News, where you will be able to hear from Paul Merson, Clinton Morrison, Shay Given, Wes Morgan, Paul Robinson, Lianne Sanderson, Nigel de Jong and many more.

-And to avoid missing out on any of the news wherever you are, look out for live streaming of Sky Sports News on the Sky Sports News YouTube page and on the Sky Sports app at 12pm and 8pm on Thursday.
+And to avoid missing out on any of the news wherever you are, watch live streaming of Sky Sports News on the Sky Sports News YouTube page and on the Sky Sports app now.